Mikejo5000/vsts-docs-pr/docs/git/how-to/create-pr-status-server.md

     ![Select Create a new subscription from the toolbar](../_img/create-pr-status-server/service-hooks-create-first-service-hook.png)

-    If you already have other service hooks configure, select the green plus `(+)` to create a new service hook subscription.
+    If you already have other service hooks configured, select the green plus `(+)` to create a new service hook subscription.

     ![Select Create a new subscription from the toolbar](../_img/create-pr-status-server/service-hooks-create.png)